 I would like to share advice and the things I did more in detail that helped me go from a

-dead-end monotonous job to a job in a thriving and innovative industry.*Update: I am currently running my own business providing consulting and blog coaching services for small business owners.
+dead-end monotonous job to a job in a thriving and innovative industry.*Update: I am currently running my own business providing consulting and team training services for small business owners.
 You may be in a similar situation and not really sure what to do, where to go and who to turn to.
-Some of this stuff maybe nothing new, but sometimes you need to hear it or read it more than once in order for it to really sink in.
+Some of this stuff may be nothing new, but sometimes you need to hear it or read it more than once in order for it to really sink in.

 If all you care about is a just a steady job that pays the bills and supports your family, then stop reading.
 But if you care about having a job that is satisfying, rewarding- a job that challenges you, then this might be worth a read.